 SocialWork@Simmons requires the completion of 65 credit hours.
 The program is available on a full-time and extended (part-time) basis.
 The full-time program can be completed in about one year.
 The extended program can be completed in approximately two years.

 As with our on-campus program, field experience is the cornerstone of SocialWork@Simmons.
-Students are required to complete 1,050 hours of field placement over two years in approved agency settings, located in or near students’ home communities.
+Students are required to complete a minimum of 1,040 hours of field placement in approved agency settings, located in or near students’ home communities.

 To learn more about the SocialWork@Simmons curriculum and program requirements, contact an Admissions Counselor at 1-855-523-SSSW (7779).